The FBI, Politics, and the Administrative State

 In regard to politics…

-I am curious as to whether Trump’s critics believe that the FBI should be beyond the reach of politicians or that agency should stay out of politics, Clearly the FBI is anything but apolitical.
+I am curious as to whether Trump’s critics believe that the FBI should be beyond the reach of politicians or that agency should stay out of politics.
+Clearly the FBI is anything but apolitical.
 To the list that Carney provides at the link, I would add that the FBI not only investigated parents protesting school boards but also at the very least presumably knew the outlines of Jan.
 6 well-ahead of time given it had dozens of informants there.
 If it didn’t know, it should ask for its money back.

-No word yet on how many agents were pulled off tasks such as combating human trafficking or cracking down on criminal gangs coming across the southern border in order to conduct one of the biggest criminal investigations in US history.
+No word yet on how many agents were pulled off tasks such as combating human trafficking or cracking down on criminal gangs coming across the southern border, in order to conduct one of the biggest criminal investigations in US history.
 Hundreds of thousands of children may be missing and Tren de Aragua and other gangs might have taken root in American cities, but thanks to the FBI no one who walked through the velvet ropes in the Capitol rotunda will be at large.

 Note, Carney actually understates the authoritarianism in the Mark Houck case.
-Not only did the FBI create a task force to target pro-lifers, but when it came time to arrest Houck for shoving a pro-choice volunteer that was accosting his son, the FBI organized a team of 20 law-enforcement agents to arrest him.
+Not only did the FBI create a task force to target pro-lifers, but when it came time to arrest Houck for shoving a pro-choice volunteer who was accosting his son, the FBI organized a team of 20 law-enforcement agents to arrest him.
 Back in the days when I was in politics, it was understood that such displays of overwhelming force used to intimidate would merit a budget cut.

 Somewhere Roger Stone might be nodding in agreement.